Mukden incident: Background

 The 1929 Sino-Soviet conflict (July–November) over the Chinese Eastern Railroad (CER) further increased the tensions in the Northeast that would lead to the Mukden incident.
 The Soviet Red Army victory over Zhang Xueliang's forces not only reasserted Soviet control over the CER in Manchuria but revealed Chinese military weaknesses that Japanese Kwantung Army officers were quick to note.

 The Soviet Red Army performance also stunned Japanese officials.
 Manchuria was central to Japan's East Asia policy.
 Both the 1921 and 1927 Imperial Eastern Region Conferences reconfirmed Japan's commitment to be the dominant power in Manchuria.
 The 1929 Red Army victory shook that policy to the core and reopened the Manchurian problem.
 By 1930, the Kwantung Army realized they faced a Red Army that was only growing stronger.
 The time to act was drawing near and Japanese plans to conquer the Northeast were accelerated.

 In April 1931, a national leadership conference of China was held between Chiang Kai-shek and Zhang Xueliang in Nanjing.
 They agreed to put aside their differences and assert China's sovereignty in Manchuria strongly.
-On the other hand, some officers of the Kwantung Army began to plot to invade Manchuria secretly.
+Some officers of the Kwantung Army began to plot to invade Manchuria secretly.
 There were other officers who wanted to support plotters in Tokyo.